LtyrantTheMultiboxer/WGIT-Wintergrasp-Invite-Tools/README.md

 ## Overview

-WGIT is an all-in-one Wintergrasp utility addon that handles queue automation, session stat tracking, raid management, whisper-based invites, and a full raid layout save/restore system — all from a single lightweight package.
+WGIT is an all-in-one Wintergrasp utility addon that handles queue automation, season stat tracking, raid management, whisper-based invites, and a full raid layout save/restore system — all from a single lightweight package.

 ---